Job description, qualifications and career opportunities in 2023

 3 Data manipulation

 In very few cases is the data ready for analysis from the start.
 As already mentioned at the beginning, data are often incomplete, not sorted or are available in different formats.
 Data sets must therefore first be cleaned.
 Analysts often use a language such as Python to prepare data for analysis.
 This process is called data manipulation.

 4 Data visualization tools

-5 Mathematics and Statistics
+5 Mathematics and statistics

 Depending on the task, special knowledge is needed.
 It is important to have a basic understanding of mathematics and statistics, but it is even more important to be able to look at problems in an analytical way.
-80 percent of a data analyst's work consists of preparing, sorting, and visualizing data, which usually does not require advanced mathematics.
+80 percent of a data analyst's work consists of preparing, sorting, and visualizing data, which usually does not require higher mathematics.

-8 Social Skills
+8 Social skills

 9 Business experience

 Understanding what a company's goals are is critical when it comes to making informed, data-driven decisions.
 Data Analysts should not only understand how data can impact their company's decisions, but they should also know how to interact with engineers or product managers, for example, or have industry knowledge.
 Both a technical and non-technical understanding of the business and its internals is essential for the data analyst job.

 What tools and programming languages do data analysts use?